IBM/trusted-service-identity/docs/spire-on-openshift.md

 ```

 ## Validate the installation
-Check if all the components were properly deployed:
+Check if all the components were properly deployed.
+First, the `tornjak` project:

 ```
 oc project tornjak